Cheddar Biscuits (ready in under 30 minutes!)

 - For a sweeter recipe, try these cinnamon drop biscuits.

 Cheddar biscuits have fresh chives and garlic powder for extra flavor.
 I find them to be the perfect savory snack that can also be served alongside eggs in the morning or dinner at night.
-What occasion will you bake cheddar biscuits for?
-If you try this recipe, leave a review below and tag @ifyougiveablondeakitchen on social media!

 - 2 cups (250 g) all purpose flour